ChainAgnostic/CAIPs/CAIPs/caip-x.md

 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->
 ### Modularity and extensibility
 The standard has been designed with modularity and solution-agnosticism, to maximize flexibility and reusability:
-- Data elements are independent from each other, allowing for the use of only a subset if needed,
+- Data elements are independent from each other, allowing for the use of only a subset of it,
-- The data framework is agnostic to any specific trust computer, enabling computation by any logic,
+- The data framework is agnostic to any specific trust computer, enabling any trust score computation logic,
-- The flexible data structure facilitates the creation of tailored user experiences.
+- Flexible data ranges leveraging floats type facilitating the creation of tailored user experiences,
-- The data has been designed to be agnostic, enabling the reusability of the data across different use-cases
+- Data structures has been designed to be agnostic, enabling the reusability of the data across different use-cases.

 ### Identification
 DID and CID are decentralized identification methods that are not reliant on any centralized identity provider, making them more sustainable.